Cochin Port: History

 The construction of the dredger Lord Willingdon was completed in 1925 and arrived in Kochi in May 1926.
 It was estimated that the dredger was put to use for at least 20 hours a day for the next two years to create a new island to house the Cochin Port and other trade-related establishments.
 Around 3.2 km2 of land was reclaimed in the dredging.
 Sir Bristow and his team had successfully completed the port when the steamship SS Padma, was given clearance for the newly constructed inner harbour of Kochi.
 Speaking to the BBC directly after the port's completion, Bristow proudly proclaimed: "I live on a large island made from the bottom of the sea.
 It is called Willingdon Island, after the present Viceroy of India.
 From the upper floor of my house, I look down on the finest harbour in the East."
 The Willingdon Island was artificially created with the mud sledged out for the harbour construction.

 During World War II, the port was taken over by the Royal Navy to accommodate military cruisers and warships.
 The strategic importance of Cochin during the World Wars was one immediate reason for the construction of the harbour.
 It aided the British in resisting the Japanese threat, but it also proved crucial domestically in the shaping of Cochin as a modern urban space, reorganising local caste and labour relations.
 According to a recent study, "[t]the 20-year long project appropriated, modified, or undermined existing social institutions of labour recruitment, work processes, skills and local technologies.
 The large-scale appropriation and modification of local skills and labour recruitment and work process in this colonial project produced a space of disparity by reinforcing the pre-capitalist caste-based corecive labour relations.
 The project also involved a massive destruction and appropriation of the social spaces of the urban poor."

 In 1932, the Maritime Board of British India declared the Port of Cochin as a major port and was opened to all vessels up to 30 feet draught.
 It was returned to civil authorities on 19 May 1945.
-After the Independence, the port was taken over by the government of India, and in 1964, the administration of the port was vested to a Board of Trustees under the Major Port Trusts Act.
+After the Independence, the port was taken over by the government of India.

+In 1964, the administration of the port was vested to a Board of Trustees under the Major Port Trusts Act.
 The port is currently listed as one of the 12 major ports of India.

 In 2022, following the introduction of the Major Port Authorities Act 2021 superseding the Major Port Trusts Act 1963, Cochin Port Trust got renamed to Cochin Port Authority thereby adopting a new logo.